 Then along came Norm Self, who managed a print shop in El Centro, California.
 Norm had been a NABS member since 1991 and felt that he had gotten so much out of NABS that he wanted to give something back.
 One thing he wanted to give was better-quality reproduction for SPAN, especially the photos.
-So he offered to do the layout using professional publishing software (Quark) as well as get us super-cut-rate high-quality offset printing.
-This freed up the new editor (Tom Van Bebber, and later Donnie Neiswinger) to do only the editing without also needing to do the layout and mailing.
-Norm became our official SPAN Publisher.
-The physical quality of SPAN took a great leap forward beginning in 2002.
+So he offered to do the layout using professional publishing software (QuarkXPress) as well as get us super-cut-rate high-quality offset printing.
+This freed up the next editors (first Tom Van Bebber and later Donnie Neiswinger) to do only the editing without needing to do the layout and mailing too as had been the case for the first two editors.
+Norm became our official SPAN Publisher, and as a result the physical quality of SPAN took a great leap forward beginning in 2002.

-Besides the aforementioned Robert H. Vreeland, some members who have made major contribution to NABS are known for their publishing activities outside of NABS.
+Besides the aforementioned Robert H. Vreeland, some members who have made major contributions to NABS are known for their publishing activities outside of NABS.

 NABS is based in the United States but is international in scope and we would very much like to expand our international participation.
 Although we have relatively few members outside the U.S., some of them are very active:

-It seems like every person who takes on the job of SPAN editor has the same fear: running out of material.
-However, it never happens, and there is as yet no end in sight.
+In 2013 we celebrated our 25th Anniversary.
+Will NABS last another 25 years?
+Throughout the years it seems like every person who takes on the job of SPAN editor has the same fear: running out of material.
+However, it hasn't happened, and there is as yet no end in sight.
 There seem to always be new arches to report and new aspects of the subject to examine.
 And there are always new NABS members who want to find out about arches and visit them, and so far we haven't run out of people volunteering to help them do that.
 This is probably because the whole thing is so darned much fun.